FinS-Pilot: A Benchmark for Online Financial RAG System: Experiments

-The systematic comparison of three retrieval paradigms yields several key insights: (i) LLMs consistently perform better under Bing settings compared to Base.
-This performance gap substantiates the value of incorporating external reference materials for enhanced generation quality. (ii) The Close setting (no retriever) produces significantly inferior results across all metrics, empirically validating the necessity of retrieval augmentation for financial assistant applications. (iii) An interesting anomaly emerges with DeepSeek-v3 in the Close setting, where it outperforms its Base setting on text similarity metrics (ROUGE-L, BLEU, COS.).
-This suggests the model may possess inherent retrieval capabilities or utilize internal knowledge representations that partially compensate for missing reference texts.
-These findings collectively demonstrate that while all models benefit from explicit retrieval augmentation, their relative strengths vary significantly based on both architectural differences and knowledge source availability.
-The results particularly highlight DeepSeek-v3's robustness across constrained environments and Doubao-1.5-pro's superior external data integration capabilities.
+Overall, Xiaofa-1.0 achieves best results in most metrics under Base and Bing setup, which indicates that Xiaofa-1.0 can effectively complete content-based generation tasks in scenarios with a limited database and the introduction of external document data.

-In terms of the text similarity metrics (ROUGE-L, BLEU, and cosine similarity COS.), these conventional metrics measure surface-level similarities between generated and reference answers through different computational approaches.
-However, they are all limited to the textual similarity and it is difficult for them to provide accurate discriminative results from a deep semantic perspective.
+The systematic comparison of four retrieval paradigms yields several insights: (i) LLMs consistently perform better under Bing setting compared to Base.
+This gap reveals the value of incorporating external reference materials for enhanced generation quality. (ii) The results under Close and Bert settings perform poorly in all metrics, empirically validating the necessity of retrieval augmentation for financial assistant applications.
+These findings demonstrate while all models benefit from explicit retrieval augmentation, their strengths vary significantly based on both architectural differences and knowledge source availability.
+The results particularly highlight Xiaofa-1.0's robustness across constrained environments and superior external data integration capabilities.